beta-europe/netherlands.beta-europe.org/_pages/payment-meunl.md

 ---
 You can pay for your particpation in MEU NL here after you have been selected.
 Doing this means you agree with our [privacy policy](https://netherlands.beta-europe.org/privacy-policy) and the MEU NL Terms and Conditions

+**If you are in the EUROzone we prefer payment by bank transfer, this saves us a lot of transaction costs**

 If you are NOT in the eurozone you can pay via the button below:

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">